 TIP #3:

-As an SFU student, you have access to many on-campus services and supports for your personal wellbeing at no extra cost, such as the Rec Centre and Health & Counselling.
-For your academic wellbeing, check out the Student Learning Commons!
+As an SFU student, you have access to on-campus services and amenities for your personal well-being at no extra cost, including the Rec Centre and Health & Counselling services.
+For academic needs, check out the Student Learning Commons.

-SFU's Financial Aid and Awards Advisors can respond to your questions about government-issued student financial assistance, as well as questions you may have about SFU-based bursaries, scholarships, awards and other funding opportunities.
+SFU's Financial Aid and Awards Advisors can answer questions you may have about SFU-based scholarships, awards, bursaries and other funding opportunities, including government-issued student financial assistance.
 For inquiries:

 - Call us at 778 782 6930 from Monday to Friday, 10:00 am - 12:30 pm and 1:30 - 3:30 pm